shnmkhk/zeronoise/README.md

 # Zeronoise
-Zeronoise is a voice recorder tool
+Zeronoise is a voice recorder tool.
+It has inbuilt support to listen to your system audio or headphones automatically and create recordings on your machine permanently.
+You can look up for the previous recordings too along with the latest recording.

 # Instructions for novice developers and users:
 - Switch to releases tab or navigate to https://github.com/shnmkhk/zeronoise/releases